Shailesh-Singh-Bisht/MusicWalker/README.md

 ## Building Tips

   * Ensure all paths in `CMakeLists.txt` correctly match your system setup.
+If you have installed Qt at same place else make sure to change the paths in CMakeLists.txt.
   * The **SDL2** configuration is optimized for **MSYS2** paths.
   * For distributing your build, remember to use `windeployqt`.
   * Building in **Release** mode is recommended for final distribution.